After Supreme Court ruling, it's open season on US gun laws

 Judges should no longer consider whether the law serves public interests like enhancing public safety, the opinion authored by Justice Clarence Thomas said.
 Instead, they should only weigh whether the law is “consistent with the Second Amendment’s text and historical understanding.”

-“Basically, the Supreme Court has given an invitation for the gun lobby to file lawsuits against virtually every gun law in America,” Lowry said.
+“Basically, the Supreme Court has given an invitation for the gun lobby to file lawsuits against virtually every gun law in America,” Lowy said.

 The Supreme Court has ordered lower courts to take another look at several other cases under the court’s new test.
 Among them: laws in California and New Jersey that limit the amount of ammunition a gun magazine can hold and a 2013 ban on “assault weapons” in Maryland.

-Note: This story has been corrected to reflect that Brady's chief counsel is Jonathan Lowy, not Lowry.